 There are many ways a 3PL can assist your brand by using optimal, greener, recyclable and sustainably sourced packaging material.
 Especially if they are packing or repackaging your products, your 3PL will be responsible for collecting and disposing of the wasted packaging material in an environmentally friendly way.
 With the rise of ecommerce shipping, it’s important to work with a 3PL that keeps up with environmental regulations, helps lower your packaging and disposal costs, while doing so in a sustainable manner.

 Warehousing operations consume so much energy.
 They are big structures with lighting and equipment, IT infrastructure, and many personnel offices too.
 The energy usage forms a part of any warehouse operational cost and increases the carbon footprint if the right measures aren’t taken.

 An experienced 3PL should understand how their warehouse operations contribute to their environmental impact.
 Many have implemented sustainable processes including a more energy-efficient floor design, solar panels or other renewable energy sources.
 They will be able to create greener systems without negatively impacting their performance.

 Building an environmentally friendly supply chain is a strategic business decision.
+More and more, sustainable practices are becoming the norm in the logistics industry.
 Many businesses know this and collaborate with a 3PL to incorporate more sustainable initiatives, such as: reducing overall carbon footprint, creating energy-efficient systems, reducing waste, and working with other environmentally conscious industry partners.